 Imagine a time in the distant past, not long after the creation of mankind, when humans began to multiply across the surface of the Earth.
 It was during these times that the lesser gods began to take notice of human women; these divine beings burned in their lust for the beautiful daughters of mankind.
 The leader of these lesser gods said, “Come, let us choose us wives from among the children of men and beget us children.”

 They taught men about the metals of the Earth and how to form them into weapons of swords, knives and spears and how to make breastplates and shields.
 In this way did the gods spread violence upon the earth and corrupt the ways of mankind.
 The giants also turned against mankind when humans could no longer sustain them for they had devoured all which the humans possessed.
-Thus was the earth filled with evil and and with the cries of men as they perished.
+Thus evil and the cries of perishing men filled the earth.1

 If you are thinking this sounds like something straight out of pagan mythology, you are not wrong (more about this later).
 Yet, there are those who believe that the above story is the explanation of the events leading up to the flood of Noah.
 They say that the “sons of God” in Genesis 6:1-4 were angelic beings (the “lesser gods”) and the Nephilim were the hybrid offspring of these angels and human women.
 This is a very old idea which has seen a resurgence in recent years.
 There are three main arguments the supporters of this view base their conclusion on:

-1. They claim the phrase “sons of God” always refers to spiritual beings everywhere it is used in the Bible.
+- They claim the phrase “sons of God” always refers to spiritual beings everywhere it is used in the Bible.2 3

-2. Jewish literature from the Second Temple period contains origin stories about demons, giants and angels who left Heaven which purports to explain Gen 6:1-4.
+- Jewish literature from the Second Temple period contains origin stories about demons, giants and angels who left Heaven which purports to explain Genesis 6:1-4.

 Based on the above, there is a perception that intermarriage between divine beings and humans explain the origins of the Nephilim and the great evil on the earth which caused God to send the flood.
 Let’s examine these arguments to see if there is any scriptural support for this fantastic tale.